This homepage is a preview of the future National Design Gallery website. The full site is currently under

 of Saint-Étienne.

-Art historian, Chantal Prod’Hom directed the mudac (Museum of Contemporary Design and Applied Arts) in
+Art historian, Chantal Prod'Hom directed the mudac (Cantonal Museum of Design and Contemporary Applied

-Lausanne from 2000 to 2022.
-Previously, she was a curator at the Cantonal Museum of Fine Arts in
+Arts) in Lausanne from 2000 to 2022.
+Previously, she was a curator at the Cantonal Museum of Fine Arts

-Lausanne and worked as director of Fabrica, Benetton's communication research center in Treviso (Italy).
+in Lausanne and worked as director of Fabrica, Benetton's communication research center in Treviso

-Winner of the Swiss Grand Prix for Design in 2023, she also chaired the committee of the Plateforme 10
+(Italy).
+Winner of the Swiss Grand Prix for Design in 2023, she also chaired the committee of the

 Journalist then independent curator, Marie Pok co-founded the Design September festival in Brussels in